In Attendance- Me

 Cast Members of Note- No one really, save for John Jarratt who went on the star as the maniac in Wolf Creek 30 years later.

-What's it About?- Funny story...
-I tried to get a girl to go on a "Picnic" at "Hanging Rock" once, but once she found out what it all meant, she ran off screaming and her dad ended up trying to kill me...
+What's it About?- Funny story: I tried to get a girl to go on a "Picnic" at "Hanging Rock" with me once, but when she found out what it all meant, she ran off screaming and her dad ended up trying to kill me...
 Yeah.
 Good times.

-Anyways, a bunch of schoolgirls head off for a picnic on a rock, manners and nice clothes in tow, not knowing that the rock hates them and wants them dead.
-3 of them decide to go exploring on the rock (they've been acting creepy and are all like "It's calling to us" all day), and head off alone.
+Anyways, a bunch of schoolgirls head off for a picnic on a rock, pristine manners and proper clothing in tow, not knowing that the rock hates them and wants them dead.
+3 of them decide to go exploring around the rock (they've been acting creepy and are all like "It's calling to us" all day), and head off alone.
 Edith, the nose picking fatty of the group, tags along because she wants to be cool, even though she's fat.